Sakrecoer/pipershurvard/README.md

 template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
 Hope you dig it!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of ajlkn

-(* = not included)

-AJ
 aj@lkn.io | @ajlkn

 Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

 	Icons:
 		Font Awesome (fontawesome.io)